ThatXliner/aioudp/docs/faq.rst

 Why is my code hanging?
 -----------------------

-If your code is trying to ``.recv()`` something on the client side but that is hanging, the following may be the case:
+If your code is trying to call :meth:`Connection.recv() <aioudp.Connection.recv>` something on the client side but it is hanging, the following may be the case:

 - The server didn't send anything to the client
 - An exception happened in the server.

 Because these scenarios can happen, you should :ref:`add a timeout <faq-add-timeout>`.

 .. _faq-hang:

-Otherwise, there's a chance that you've been trying to immediately ``.recv()`` upon connecting on the client-side.
+Otherwise, there's a chance that you've been trying to immediately :meth:`~aioudp.Connection.recv` upon connecting on the client-side.
 For example this code hangs:

 .. code-block:: python